boltops-tools/terraspace-docs/_docs/learn/gcp/configure.md

 title: Configure Google Cloud
 ---

-Configure Google Cloud so Terraspace can connect to GCP.
+Configure Google Cloud so Terraspace can connect to it.
 The recommended way is to:

 1. setting up the `~/.google/credentials.json`
 2. setting your `GOOGLE_APPLICATION_CREDENTIALS`, `GOOGLE_PROJECT`, `GOOGLE_REGION`, and `GOOGLE_ZONE` environment variables